darkLord19/anor/README.md

 - ✅ 6-month date cap enforced on Gmail queries
 - ✅ All data processed in-memory only
 - ✅ No hardcoded credentials - all from environment variables
+- ✅ OAuth tokens encrypted at rest with AES-256-GCM

 ## Extension